 Without the ability and knowledge to directly perform or oversee testing ourselves, we as consumers are in a buyer's beware situation and must hold a great deal of trust in those that we purchase our oils from.
 In addition to issues of purity, the quality of an essential oil can also be impacted by how a retailer/supplier repackages and stores their oils, and the freshness (how long has that oil been sitting on the shelf?) of the oil.
 Although a level of "buyer beware" does exist for the average consumer, the risk can be greatly diminished by purchasing your oils from sources that you know have been selling essential oils for at least several years, that cater to the aromatherapy industry, have a good, solid reputation in the industry, and that you know or suspect sell directly to aromatherapists and other aromatherapy professionals.
 As touched on above, those suppliers that sell adulterated oils will, in time, be "found out" and their reputation will certainly be exposed.

 As you begin shopping for essential oils, make it your priority to support the companies that support AromaWeb.

-AromaWeb's advertisers support AromaWeb's mission to be an invaluable online informational resource that provides in-depth aromatherapy information.
-Visit the Web sites of AromaWeb's banner advertisers and the advertisers within AromaWebs Global Essential Oil and Aromatherapy Business Directory and Regional Essential Oil and Aromatherapy Business Directory.
+AromaWeb's advertisers support AromaWeb's mission to be an objective online informational resource that provides in-depth aromatherapy information.
+Visit the Web sites of AromaWeb's banner advertisers and the advertisers within AromaWebs Essential Oil and Aromatherapy Business Directory.
 Although AromaWeb cannot make any endorsement for these companies and there is no implied guarantee of the quality of the essential oils or products they sell, AromaWeb will never knowingly accept advertising from any company that is suspected of being unethical.